 Get the Sadistic trait

-It’s a random chance unfortunately, but if your character has the trait ‘sadistic’ as one of their three personality traits, you can engage in hostile schemes towards your own children.
+While you do have the freedom to create your own starting ruler, for dynasty-heading characters born in-game traits are unfortunately a matter of random chance.
+But if your character has the trait 'sadistic' as one of their three personality traits, you can engage in hostile schemes towards your own children.
 The trait also gives you extra dread, intrigue, and prowess.

 The real treat is that you can plot to murder your own child!
 The trait is shown by a whip icon, and to do the murder you just have to right click on their face and select the option 'Murder (Scheme)' under the 'hostile' subheading.
 It really is that easy.
 Of course, you'll need to go through the normal process to successfully pull off a scheme, like having co-conspirators and convincing them to join you.
 This can be done in the Intrigue tab (F6) by selecting 'Invite' just underneath the kid's portrait.